armenddsh/pathfinder/README.md

 # pathfinder
-Find the paths using Greedy Algorithme
+Find the paths using Greedy Algorithm